Woman standing in a golden field at sunset—ease and safety after EMDR for PTSD in Bryn Mawr & Newark, DE.

 What is EMDR Therapy?

-EMDR is recognized as an evidence-based therapy by organizations like the World Health Organization (WHO), the American Psychological Association (APA), and the Department of Veterans Affairs.
-It's been studied extensively and proven to help people heal from trauma.
+EMDR is recognized by the World Health Organization, the American Psychological Association, and the Department of Veterans Affairs as an effective treatment for trauma.

 Young adult with earbuds closing eyes in virtual EMDR session—calmer body and sleep after EMDR, in Bryn Mawr/Main Line, PA and Newark, DE.

 EMDR works with your brain's natural ability to heal.
 It doesn't erase memories or make you forget what happened.
-It helps your brain finish what it started - processing the experience so it can be filed away properly.
+It helps your brain process the experience so it no longer feels like it's happening in the present.

 What Does an EMDR Session Look Like?